digitalist/systemdrop/README.md

 ##### 0. tl;dr: Running sum:
 - FreeBSD GUI programs crash a lot less than Ubuntu's.
 - It feels faster (maybe because of Lumina)
+- If you're like 'I wanna full userfriendly mode' - Try TrueOS.
+It's like (in a good way) Ubuntu of FreeBSD.
+These notes/scripts still can be useful if something goes wrong.

 ## 1. Preface

 You are reading a fall/winter 2017 year notes about my  attempt[currently] to migrage from Linux (Ubuntu 14/17) to FreeBSD 11.

 For about 5-6 years  Linux was my main OS on every home/office/computer/server system I worked with.